 Términos y frases comunes

-Addison Ainsworth Arbuthnot Atterbury Bacon Ben Jonson Bentley blood body Boyle Brown called colour death Decay of Piety Denbam doth Dryd Dryden Dutch earth ev'ry eyes fair Fairy Queen fear fire French give Glanville ground hand hath head heart heav'n honour Hooker Hudibras Islandick Jonson kind king Knolles L'Estrange Latin light live Locke look lord Milt Milton mind Mortimer motion nature ness never night noun o'er pain plant Pope pow'r preterit prince Prior publick Raleigh salt sapience Saxon sense Shaks Shaksp Shakspeare sharp shew side Sidney sight sleep soft soul sound South Spectator Spenser spirit spring stand stone strong sweet Swift taste Tatler Temple tender thee thing thou thought Tillotson tion tongue unto verb virtue Waller Waterland Watts wind Wiseman Woodward word
+Addison Ainsworth Arbuthnot Atterbury Bacon Ben Jonson Bentley blood body Boyle Brown called Clarendon colour death Decay of Piety Denbam doth Dryd Dryden Dutch earth ev'ry eyes fair Fairy Queen fear fire French give Glanville Gothick ground hand hast hath head heart heav'n honour Hooker Hudibras Islandick Jonson kind king Knolles L'Estrange Latin light live Locke look lord Milt Milton mind Mortimer motion nature ness never night noun o'er plant Pope pow'r preterit prince Prior publick Raleigh Roscommon salt sapience Saxon sense Shaks Shaksp Shakspeare sharp shew side Sidney sight sleep soft soul sound South Spectator Spenser spirit spring stand stone sweet Swift taste Tatler Temple tender thee thing thou thought Tillotson tion tongue tree unto verb virtue Waller Watts wind Wiseman Woodward word

 Pasajes populares